 If you have never made a toy before, arm yourself with a bit of patience and in no time you will have a beautiful little toy.

-Step One: Cutting out the pieces
+Step One: Cutting Out the P

 Fuse the interfacing to the fabric, then trace the pieces onto the fabric.
 If the fabric is thick, there is no need for interfacing.

 Cut out only the piece you are going to sew.
 This is to keep track of the work since it is so small.
-I spent 1/2 hour looking for one arm that fell in my fabric scrap catcher.
+I spent 1/2 hour looking for one arm that fell into my fabric scrap catcher.

 Mark all the notches.
 They will help you when piecing the fabric Easter bunny together.